Subaru BRZ years to avoid — most common problems

 Valve springs are essential for keeping the valves closed when necessary during the combustion cycle, so they may be left open in case of a spring fracture.
 This compromises the engine’s timing cycle and could potentially ruin the engine completely, resulting in a complete rebuild that’s quite expensive for this model.

-Also, the specific design of the boxer engine requires an expert in these engines alone, and that’s also another difficulty since you may have a hard time finding the mechanic suitable for the job.
-Luckily, this problem was mostly present with the 2013 BRZ and it got resolved during an official recall that Subaru did in 2018.
-So, you have two options – either avoid the 2013 BRZ or make sure you get a unit that got its springs replaced by the manufacturer.
+Also, the specific design of the boxer engine requires an expert in these engines alone, and that’s another difficulty since you may have a hard time finding a mechanic suitable for the job.
+Luckily, this problem was mostly present with the 2013 BRZ and it was resolved during an official recall that Subaru did in 2018.
+So, you have two options – either avoid the 2013 BRZ or make sure you get a unit that has its springs replaced by the manufacturer.

 Subaru BRZ cars are equipped with a low-pressure fuel pump that is supposed to push the fuel from the tank into the fuel lines and toward the injectors.
 However, these pumps are sadly prone to premature failure, so this may cause a lean condition and the engine not firing at all.
 Even worse, it could lead to a problem with engine stalling while driving which is something you probably wish to avoid at all costs.